Reviewing uniQure N.V. (QURE)'s and Aytu BioScience Inc. (NASDAQ:AYTU)'s results | New Business Observer

 Liquidity

-9.5 and 9.5 are the respective Current Ratio and a Quick Ratio of uniQure N.V.
-Its rival Aytu BioScience Inc.’s Current and Quick Ratios are 4.1 and 3.8 respectively. uniQure N.V. has a better chance of clearing its pay short and long-term debts than Aytu BioScience Inc.
+The Current Ratio and a Quick Ratio of uniQure N.V. are 9.5 and 9.5.
+Competitively, Aytu BioScience Inc. has 4.1 and 3.8 for Current and Quick Ratio. uniQure N.V.’s better ability to pay short and long-term obligations than Aytu BioScience Inc.

 Analyst Ratings

-The Recommendations and Ratings for uniQure N.V. and Aytu BioScience Inc. are featured in the next table.
+uniQure N.V. and Aytu BioScience Inc. Recommendations and Ratings are available on the next table.

 |Sell Ratings